Abbasali731/Peblo_app/README.md

 ## Audio Loading and Failure Handling

-A loading state is shown before narration begins.
-If narration fails, the user is shown a friendly retry option.
+A loading state is shown before narration starts.
+If narration fails, the user is shown a retry option.

 ## Performance Profiling

-Tested using Flutter DevTools and Performance Overlay.
+The application was tested using Flutter DevTools and the Performance Overlay.

 Checked: